puzzle/jenkins-techlab/labs/06_environment.md

 Jenkins provides a list of predefined environment variables under the path ``/pipeline-syntax/globals#env``.
 Visit the corresponding link for the techlab environment and study the list:

 <https://jenkins-techlab.ose3-lab.puzzle.ch/pipeline-syntax/globals#env>
+?Change to localhost? difference between root syntax and job syntax?

 Please note that the list may vary depending on Jenkins version and installed plugins.